rcls/gpsfreak/README.md

 * The 0402 antennae bias inductor I have hand soldered.
 The pads are designed for easy hand soldering (one is bigger than the other, solder the smaller pad first).
-* Likewise the antennae power PTC fuse and the 74HC1G07 for antennae-short detection are hand-soldered, to save assembly costs.
+* Likewise, the antennae power PTC fuse and the 74HC1G07 for antennae-short detection are hand-soldered, to save assembly costs.
 The 74HC1G07 is optional.
 * The three C0G/NPO loop-filter caps (C78, C79, C92) I have hand-soldered as